 - a.
-For consideration of potential impacts to civilian flight paths for airport operations located within five (5) nautical miles from an airport regardless of whether it is listed or not in the National Plan of Integrated Airport Systems, notification of intent to construct an Solar Energy Facility shall be sent to the airport manager or designated official and the Federal Aviation Administration's (FAA) office with oversight of the Michigan Department of Transportation (MDOT).
-Notification shall include location of Solar Energy Facility (i.e. map, coordinates, address, or parcel ID), technology (i.e. roofmounted PV, ground-mounted fixed PV, tracked PV, solar thermal, etc.), and the area of system (e.g. 5 acres).
+For consideration of potential impacts to civilian flight paths for airport operations located within five (5) nautical miles from an airport listed in the National Plan of Integrated Airport Systems, notification of intent to construct an Solar Energy Facility shall be sent to the airport manager or designated official and the Federal Aviation Administration's (FAA) office with oversight of the Michigan Department of Transportation (MDOT).
+Notification shall include location of Solar Energy Facility (i.e. map, coordinates, address, or parcel ID), technology (i.e. roof-mounted PV, ground-mounted fixed PV, tracked PV, solar thermal, etc.), and the area of system (e.g. 5 acres).
 Proof of delivery of notification and date of delivery shall be submitted with permit application.
 The airport must be given 30 days for review. - b.
-After receiving notification of intent to construct a Solar Energy Facility as described above; if requested, the proponent of the Solar Energy Facility shall use the latest version of the Solar Glare Hazard Analysis Tool (SGHAT), per its user's manual to evaluate the solar glare aviation hazard, as indicated in c(i) and c(ii).
+For consideration of potential impacts to civilian flight paths for airport operations located within five (5) nautical miles from an airport not listed in the National Plan of Integrated Airport Systems, except military airports, notification of intent to construct a Solar Energy Facility shall be sent to the airport manager or designated official.
+Notification shall include location of Solar Energy Facility (i.e. map, coordinates, address, or parcel ID), technology (i.e. roof-mounted PV, ground-mounted fixed PV, tracked PV, solar thermal, etc.), and the area of system (e.g. 5 acres).
+Proof of delivery of notification and date of delivery shall be submitted with permit application.
+The airport must be given 30 days for review. - c.
+After receiving notification of intent to construct a Solar Energy Facility as described above; if requested, the proponent of the Solar Energy Facility shall use the latest version of the Solar Glare Hazard Analysis Tool (SGHAT), per its user's manual to evaluate the solar glare aviation hazard, as indicated in C (i) and C (ii).
 The full report for each flight path and observation point, as well as the contact information for the zoning administrator, shall be sent to the authority indicated below at least 30 days prior to site plan approval.
 Proof of delivery of notification and date of delivery shall be submitted with permit application.

-Airport operations at an airport regardless of whether it is listed or not in the National Plan of Integrated Airport Systems (NPIAS) within 5 nautical miles of the center of a proposed Solar Energy Facility: provide required SGHAT analysis information to the airport manager or designated official and the Federal Aviation Administration's (FAA). - c.
+- i.
+Airport operations at an airport in the National Plan of Integrated Airport Systems (NPIAS) within 5 nautical miles of the center of a proposed Solar Energy Facility: provide required SGHAT analysis information to the airport manager or designated official and the Federal Aviation Administration's (FAA). - ii.
+Airport operations at airport not in the NPIAS within 5 nautical miles of the center of proposed Solar Energy Facility: provide required SGHAT analysis information to the management of the airport for non-military airports. - c.
 Any applicable Solar Energy Facility design changes (e.g. module tilt, module reflectivity, etc.) after initial submittal shall be rerun in the SGHAT tool and the new full report shall be sent without undue delay to the contact specified above for accurate records of the as-built system.